Does drinking alcohol affect your fertility?

 Why might alcohol make it harder to get pregnant?

-If you’re trying to get pregnant, there lots of ways alcohol can reduce your fertility.
+If you’re trying to get pregnant, there are lots of ways alcohol can reduce your fertility.
 These include:

 - changing your levels of oestrogen – a female reproductive hormone